binnes/Node-RED-container-prod/Node-RED config from environment/README.md

     * `docker stop mynodered`
     * `docker rm mynodered`
     * `docker rm dockerNR`
-4. Pull the container image from DockerHub to ensure you have the latest version locally:
+4. Pull the container image from dockerhub to ensure you have the latest version locally:
 `docker pull [your docker hub username]/node-red-docker-sample:latest`
 5. Run the new container.
 For docker you can use the **--env-file** option to pass in environment variables using the env.list file created for the previous step.
 Ensuring you are still in your project directory (containing the env.list file) start your containerised Node-RED application.
 You also need the container on the NRbridge network bridge to be able to access the MQTT broker container: